postmateschallenge/GeoService/README.md

 # GeoService

 This Api is defined with Swagger at [PostmatesGeoServices](https://app.swaggerhub.com/apis/PostmatesGeoServices/PostmatesGeoServices/1.0.0), you can also see the `yaml` file in thie github [path](https://github.com/postmateschallenge/GeoService/blob/master/swagger.yaml).
-Swagger provides a generated server side with flask framwork, then I implemented the service call with Python standard library `urllib`, `json` and `re`.
+Swagger provides a generated server side with flask framwork, then I implemented the service call with Python standard library `urllib`, `json` and `re` in this [file](https://github.com/postmateschallenge/GeoService/blob/master/python-flask-server/swagger_server/controllers/address_controller.py).
 Functionalities have been fully tested with Python 3.6.6

 ## Definition